etlbox/etlbox.website/newdoks/content/en/docs/stream-connectors/excel.md

 ## ExcelDestination

 You can use the ExcelDestination to create Excel files.
-Excel only allow to create files with a maximum of 1 million rows.
+Excel only allows to create files with a maximum of 1 million rows.
 The Excel destination does not support streaming of data directly into an excel file - all rows that need to be written into the destination are stored in memory first.
 When all data has arrived at the ExcelDestination, it will then be read from memory and saved in the destination file.

 ### Example